z-lu2017/heavy-hitter-detection/SIGCOMM_2017/exercises/hula/README.md

 iperf -c 10.0.3.3 -t 30 -u -b 2m
 ```
 While the connections are running, watch the iperf server's output at `h3`.
-Although there are two completely non-overlapping paths for `h1` and `h2` to `h3`,
+Although there are two completely non-overlapping paths for `h1` and `h2` to reach `h3`,
 both `h1` and `h2` end up using the same spine, and hence the aggregate
-bandwidth throughput of the two connections is limited up to 1Mbps.
+throughput of the two connections is capped to 1Mbps.
 You can confirm this by watching the performance each connection gets.

-Now lets re-run the test, but this time, before step 4 we will run `generatehula.py` a few times (five to ten).
+Our goal is allowing the two connections to use two different spine switches and hence achieve
+1Mbps each.
+We can do this by first causing congestion on one of the spines.
+More specifically
+we'll create congestion at the queue in `s1` facing the link `s11-to-s3` by running a
+long-running connection (an elephant flow) from `s1` to `s3` through `s11`.
+Once the queue builds up due to the elephant, then we'll let `s2` generate HULA probes
+several times so that it can learn to avoid forwarding new flows destined to `s3` through `s11`.
+The following steps achieve this.

 1. open a terminal window on `h1`, `h2` and `h3`.
 (By the way, if you have already closed mininet,
 you need to re-run the mininet test and run `generatehula.py` first, to setup initial routes)